Personal Taxes in Singapore

 The amount of tax an individual must pay depends on his or her tax residency status.
 In Singapore, the following individuals are considered to be tax residents of the country:

 - Singapore permanent residents

 - Any foreigner who has worked or stayed in Singapore for 183 days or more

 Tax rates for Singapore tax residents

-Tax residents are taxed at a progressive rate that ranges from 0%-22%.
-The table below provides the current tax rates for individual income at different income brackets:
+Tax residents are taxed at a progressive rate that ranges from 0% to 22%.
+The table below provides the current tax rates for individual income at various income brackets: